lupyuen/pinephone-nuttx/README.md

 # Timer for LVGL Terminal

-In the previous section we have started an NSH Shell that will execute NSH Commands that we pipe to it.
+In the previous section we started an NSH Shell that will execute NSH Commands that we pipe to it.

 Our LVGL Terminal for shall periodically check for output from the NSH Shell, and write the output to the LVGL Display...